Ant3ney/koko-flavor-footer-power-struggle-kitchen-crew/readme.md

 ## Bug bounties

 1. Sometimes, gameplay dose not work until user exits the tab and comes back.
+X Solution.
+Navigated to different views not but calling a navigation.navigate but instead created a reset action that also changeless the current navigation route.
+Then had the navigation code dispatch this action.